03 May National Day of Awareness and Action for Missing and Murdered Indigenous Women, Girls and Two-Spirit People

 We humbly stand in solidarity and we will speak up in the face of bigotry, stereotyping, racism, and white fragility (including our own) with curiosity, love, and a hope to move forward together, changed.
 In a country that wears its individuality and separation from the USA as a patriotic patch, and prides itself on world-famous politeness.
 In Canada.
 In 2020.
 In 2021.
 Cause of death was murder by words, neglect, and discrimination.
 This has to stop.

 Wear your solidarity and support of MMIWG2S with love and strength for those lost or affected.
-The SLCC is offering MMIW buttons at our front desk by donation, or purchase a mask at our Gift Shop.
+The SLCC is offering MMIW buttons at our front desk by donation.

 If you need to talk to someone, The KUU-US Crisis Line Society provides a First Nations and Indigenous-specific crisis line available 24 hours a day, 7 days a week, toll-free from anywhere in British Columbia.
 KUU-US Crisis Line can be reached toll-free at 1-800-588-8717 kuu-uscrisisline.com